The Cognitive Dissonance of Free Speech and Trump

 The supporters of Donald Trump don't want to hear anything bad about Donald Trump.
 And when there is an avalanche of seriously bad things about Donald Trump, they reframe these things.

 Every shortcoming becomes an advantage.
 Every misdeed becomes smart and clever conduct.
-Every disempathic, seriously wicked comment becomes irony and proof of a sense of humor in everything he does.
+Every dysempathic, seriously wicked comment becomes irony and proof of a sense of humor in everything he does.
 Everything he says is reinterpreted, misinterpreted, recast, reframed, confabulated.
 The supporters of Donald Trump create narratives that shut out, shut off, delete and ignore any information or data which contradicts their already well-established theory.

 These Washington Post/University of Maryland polls were aired on MSNBC's show Morning Joe on January 3, 2024: